Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 > You can get full code [here](examples/sequenceOfLines.kt)

 It works as expected as long as you iterate the sequence returned by the `sequenceOfLines` function completely.
-However, if you print just a few first lines from this file:
+However, if you print just a few first lines from this file like here:

 ```kotlin
 sequenceOfLines("examples/sequenceOfLines.kt")